FL550/dwd_weather/README.md

 ![Screenshot Alerts Chart](./warnungen_custom.png)

+## AI usage
+LLM-assisted coding tools are used across parts of this codebase.
+Nothing ships, that me, the maintainer, has not read and understood: every change is reviewed and tested.
+"The AI wrote that" is not an answer which is an acceptable answer regarding code changes.

 ## Help and Contribution

 Feel free to open an issue if you find one and I will do my best to help you.
 If you want to contribute, your help is appreciated!
 If you want to add a new feature, add a pull request first so we can chat about the details.